uruba/FinanCalc/readme.md

 ### Getting results

-You have three options of retrieving raw results of the calculations.
+There are three ways to retrieve raw results of your calculations:

 #### Directly accessible result object